Taita Hills Wildlife Sanctuary

 Taita Hills Wildlife Sanctuary is a privately owned wildlife sanctuary in Kenya established in 1972 by Hilton International.
-It is located in Taita-Taveta County approximately 200 kilometers from Mombasa and 370 km south of Nairobi.
-The sanctuary covers an area of 28000 acre, and is adjacent to Tsavo West National Park and the LUMO Community Wildlife Sanctuary.
+It is located in Taita-Taveta County approximately 200 km from Mombasa and 370 km south of Nairobi.
+The sanctuary covers an area of 110 km2, and is adjacent to Tsavo West National Park and the LUMO Community Wildlife Sanctuary.

-The sanctuary hosts a diverse range of animals, including cape buffalo, African bush elephant, leopard, lion, cheetah, Masai giraffe, zebra,hartebeest, impala, waterbuck, Thomson's gazelle, lesser kudu, dik-dik, Hyena, and other smaller animals, as well as a diversity of birds and plantlife.
+The sanctuary hosts a diverse range of animals, including Cape buffalo, African bush elephant, leopard, lion, cheetah, Masai giraffe, plains zebra, Coke's hartebeest, impala, waterbuck, Thomson's gazelle, lesser kudu, Kirk's dik-dik, spotted hyena, and other smaller animals, as well as a diversity of birds and plantlife.
 The sanctuary claims to have recorded over 50 species of large mammal, as well as over 300 species of birds within the park.